mondrian-framework/mondrian-framework/packages/docs/docs/docs/foundamentals/model/01-definition.md

 ```

 Combining the `array` decorator with others like `optional` and `nullable`
-assumes different meanings depending on the order in which they are applied.
+has different meanings depending on the order in which they are applied.
 Note, for example, the following two cases:

 ```ts showLineNumbers